 People with atrial fibrillation (or other heart conditions where a stroke was caused by a blood clot travelling from the heart) may be prescribed an anticoagulant medicine such as:

 - a novel oral anticoagulant medicine, such as dabigatran (Pradaxa), rivaroxaban (Xarelto) or apixaban (Eliquis).

 Bleeding is an important side effect of anticoagulants, so the risk of bleeding needs to be considered before starting these medicines.

 Your doctor will discuss the risks and benefits of these medicines with you, taking into account your condition and personal risk factors.
 The choice of anticoagulant medicine will depend on these factors.

 Medicines to treat high blood pressure and high cholesterol may also be recommended.

 Where there is a blockage in a neck artery, surgery may be performed to remove the build-up of plaque in order to prevent a future stroke.
 This operation is called a carotid endarterectomy.

 As a result of advances in treatment and rehabilitation, many people who have had a stroke are able to live full lives.
 For some, recovery takes only a few weeks while for others it may take months or even years.

+Rehabilitation involves co-ordinated care from many healthcare professionals, such as doctors, nurses, social workers and counsellors.
 Rehabilitation may consist of various types of therapy including:

 Family is also important in the rehabilitation process.
 Family members will probably be asked to help the person regain lost skills by encouraging them to use the affected arm or leg, helping them with their speech or teaching them how to do tasks which may have been forgotten, such as combing their hair or using a cup, knife and fork.